melanee/CheatNotes-Dive-into-Docker/source/doc/sheet/Sheet.rst

   Takes the specification of an image and package it as per the docker standard.

 Dockerfile
-  Read line by lines the specificaton sequentially each actionable step become a seperate layer in the Docker image.
+  Written line by lines sequentially  is a specificaton, each actionable step become a seperate layer in the Docker image.

   When building an image only the self contain layer that have changed are updated.